Introduction

 Figure 8 depicts an example pipeline diagram of a SIMD loop in an out-of-order core with SIMD extensions.
 Notably, as these machines are typically designed with single-chime instruction execution, high instruction throughput is necessary to maintain high utilization of multiple datapaths.
 Furthermore, register renaming is required to enable execution past the WAW and WAR hazards in this example loop.

-Unlike these cores, a Saturn-like short-vector design does not rely on costly features like high-throughput instruction fetch, out-of-order execution, or speculative execution, or register-renaming.
+Unlike these cores, a Saturn-like short-vector design does not rely on costly features like high-throughput instruction fetch, out-of-order execution, speculative execution, or register-renaming.
 Efficient scheduling of short-chime vector instructions with a limited capability for out-of-order execution is sufficient for maintaining datapath utilization on memory workloads, even with a minimal in-order scalar core.

 1.4.3.
 Compared to VLIW + SIMD DSP Cores